 Another way of investing in the clean energy transition is to buy wind power stocks.
 Wind power is already one of the cheapest forms of energy, representing around 6% of global power generation.
 It is projected to more than double by 2030.
 In the meantime, more companies are committing to source all of their electricity from renewables.

 To generate wind power, developers install wind turbines that convert wind into electrical energy.
 Vestas (VWS) and Siemens Gamesa (SGRE) are two leading global wind turbine manufacturers.
-Denmark-based Vestas (VWS) dominates the onshore (or land) market and has a roughly 15% global market share.
+Denmark-based Vestas (VWS) dominates the onshore (or land) market and has an 18% global market share.
 Spain-based Siemens Gamesa Renewable Energy (SGRE) is the market leader in offshore turbines.
-Siemens Gamesa benefits from its scale and cutting-edge wind turbine technologies.
+It benefits from its scale and cutting-edge wind turbine technologies.
 Diversified conglomerate General Electric (GE) is also active in the turbine space.

 You can also look into wind project developers like Orsted (ORSTED).
-Founded in 1973 as the Danish Oil and Natural Gas company, Orsted transitioned to renewables in 2017.
+Founded in 1973 as the Danish Oil and Natural Gas Company, Orsted transitioned to renewables in 2017.
 It currently operates 26 offshore wind farms, including the two largest offshore wind farms in the world.
 Orsted is a global leader in offshore wind with a 25% market share.
 Orsted ranks as the world’s most sustainable energy company in Corporate Knights’ 2021 ranking and is recognized on the CDP Climate Change A List as a global leader on climate action.

 🔔 Learn how to invest in wind energy.